 The essence of religion

 Religion isn’t a bad word.
 It doesn’t encourage people to stop thinking.
 Religion encourages people to think about how they can re-join themselves or re-connect with an almighty who is infinitely more intelligent and loving.

 I’ve witnessed those who’ve dedicated their lives to reconnect with the almighty, become infinitely happier than those that fight against God, or even the very idea of an almighty or intelligent designer.
 Almighty might also mean universe or supreme being or different things for different people.

 There is massive controversy surrounding the word religion and the definition of religion.
 People define religion as a set of beliefs and duties, and then atheists assume that because a set of beliefs has become corrupt, religion is corrupt.

 A different perspective

 Ancient wisdom has an interesting perceptive.
-Let’s see what can I have understood after reading various ancient scriptures:
+Let’s see what I understood after reading various ancient scriptures:

-Ancient wisdom provides clarity of what religion is and as per that we can clearly see that Hinduism, Islam, Sikhism, Christianity, Jainism, Buddhism, Zoroastrianism, Judaism etc. are all ways or paths to reach religion—not religion itself; as per my limited knowledge and perspective.
+Ancient wisdom provides clarity of what religion is and as per that we can see that Hinduism, Islam, Sikhism, Christianity, Jainism, Buddhism, Zoroastrianism, Judaism, etc. are all ways or paths to reach religion —not religion itself; as per my limited knowledge and perspective.